covergates/covergates/CONTRIBUTING.md

 **Covergates** requires to connect with SCM to work.
-Although you could connect it with GiHub, it is suggest to you setup a self-hosted SCM for testing.
+Although you could connect it with GiHub, it is suggest setting a self-hosted SCM for testing.
 It's recommended to choose [Gitea](https://gitea.io/en-us/).
 You can refer to [Installation with Docker](https://docs.gitea.io/en-us/install-with-docker/) for the detail.
 You can also setup Gitea by running our container for testing: